This post may contain affiliate links. For more information, read my disclosure policy.

 • Frosting: To make it even easier you can use cans of icing, or you can make my vanilla buttercream recipe.

-• Strawberries: I chop them fine and stir them into the frosting for the filling, along with pink food coloring.
+• Strawberries: Use fresh strawberries.
+I chop them fine and stir them into the frosting for the filling, along with pink food coloring.
+You could also swap strawberry jam in the filling.

 Be sure to see the recipe card below for full ingredients & instructions!